isomerpages/moe-navalbasesec/_academic-curriculum/Mother Tongue Language.md

 **CULTURAL IMMERSION AND EXCHANGE WITH OVERSEAS PARTNERS**
 ![](/images/MTL_Overseas_1.jpg)
-Our students participated in virtual exchanges with peers from India and China, expanding their global perspectives.
-The Tamil Language Unit collaborated with St Stephen's High School in India, while Navalites and teachers warmly hosted Yali Yanghu Experimental Middle School from China.
-In 2024, students studying Malay had the enriching opportunity to visit Malacca, where they forged meaningful friendships and deepened their cultural understanding.
+Our students participate in both virtual and physical exchange programmes with schools from India, China, and Malaysia, expanding their global perspectives.
+The Tamil Language Unit collaborated with St Stephen's High School in India, while in 2024, Navalites warmly hosted Yali Yanghu Experimental Middle School from China.
+Students studying the Malay Language also had the enriching opportunity to visit Malacca, where they forged meaningful friendships and deepened their cultural understanding.